Technical aspects of enclosures

 As many as five larger compact enclosures from the modular HD range can be found in the modern packaging plant, which is housed within a special cleanroom zone.

-The pasta manufacturer is also increasingly turning to Rittal’s hygiene-optimised protective enclosures at the periphery of its production area.
+The pasta manufacturer is also increasingly turning to Rittal’s hygiene-optimized protective enclosures at the periphery of its production area.
 Thus, HD enclosures have already been used at Crailsheim to house telephone and time recording systems for a while.